 Business loans and lines of credit cap the growth potential of your company by setting limits.
 Invoice factoring has no limits.
 The amount available grows as your business grows.

-Funding from business loans and lines of credit can take months from the time the application is submitted to when you have cash in hand.
+Funding from business loans and lines of credit can take weeks or months from the time the application is submitted to when you have cash in hand.

 A variety of industries benefit from invoice factoring.
 TCI Business Capital has more than 20 years of industry expertise in:

 For more information on invoice factoring for North Dakota companies, call TCI Business Capital at (800) 707-4845.
 We’ve worked with companies throughout North Dakota in cities Including:

 In terms of size, North Dakota ranks 17th among U.S states while one of the least populated areas in the nation, with fewer than 800,000 residents.
 Bismarck is the state capital and is one of the largest cities in the state.
 Other prominent cities include Fargo, Grand Forks, Minot, and West Fargo.
 The population of these five cities makes up almost 40 percent of the Peace Garden State’s total population.

 Another known town in the state is Rugby.
 Rugby is the geographical center of North America.
 A 15-foot-tall rock obelisk, with American and Canadian flags flying high, is located to mark this spot.